 You may waive your allowance and resume public employment without any limitations on your earnings.
-However, except in limited circumstances discussed below, the fact that you retired will make you ineligible to once again become a member-in-service.
+However, except in limited circumstances, the fact that you retired will make you ineligible to once again become a member-in-service except in very limited circumstances discussed below.
 You cannot contribute to the retirement system and no additional benefits will accrue.
 Please see the section of this booklet pertaining to employment after superannuation retirement.